josiest/songwriting/songs/This Is How I Feel/lyrics.md

 ### Verse III

-Now, you're giving me a chance
+But now, you're giving me a chance
+And I'll be honest, I don't
+Understand your stance
-~But it feels like you just
+'Cause it feels like you just
-~Want me off your back
+Want me off your back

-But maybe I'm
-Okay with that
+I'd be okay with that

-Cause I'm over you
-I'm over all the shit
-I put us through